caltechlibrary/newt/newt-presentation.md

 - 21st Century tech
   - JSON (2001), YAML (2001), Pandoc (2006), PostgREST (2014)

-# An unexpected result of simplification
+# An unexpected result

-> Newt can potentially scale really big!
+> Newt can potentially scale big!

-- Newt can be scaled wide (parallel), it requires minimal state (only what's in the configuration file)
+- Newt can be scaled wide, it requires minimal state
-- Pandoc server can be scaled wide (it retains zero state )
+- Pandoc server can be scaled wide, it retains zero state
-- PostgREST can be scale wide (a minimal configuration file)
+- PostgREST can be scale wide
 - Postgres (the only part holding state) can be clustered

 # Next steps for Newt?